Wrexham County Borough: Local recent political history

 In the 2019 United Kingdom general election, Conservative candidates won the constituencies of Wrexham and Clwyd South for the first time in their existence.
 The constituencies were generally considered to be Labour heartlands part of its "red wall", and were won by Labour in the June 2017 election, as well as previous elections.
 In the 2021 Senedd election, Welsh Labour incumbents for the Senedd constituencies of Wrexham and Clwyd South covering the county borough were re-elected.

 In 2021, the council submitted bids for UK City of Culture 2025 on behalf of the county borough although later lost to Bradford, and a separate bid, submitted in December 2021, to award the then town of Wrexham the status of a city for the civic honours awarded for the 2022 Platinum Jubilee of Queen Elizabeth II, which it later won.
 It was the only city bid from Wales, and Wrexham has applied for city status three other times, in 2000, 2002 and 2012, with the 2012 bid lost to St Asaph, Denbighshire.
 City status was awarded to the "County Borough of Wrexham" on behalf of Wrexham on 1 September 2022.
+In November 2021, a local consultation survey conducted by Wrexham council, reported that 61% of respondents stated that Wrexham does not "deserve" to be a city.

+In February 2024, a report from Audit Wales, stated that the council's planning members had a poor relationship with professional officers over planning decisions and the council frequently undermine officers, looking for alternative opinions instead.
+Audit Wales also criticised the council's failure to adopt its local development plan.
+In March 2024, The Municipal Journal, stated that an investigation had begun into an allegation of malfeasance in office by Wrexham councillors, with both North Wales Police and the Welsh Government participating in the case.